RHAM RULES & REGULATIONS

 Section 7: RHAM Year End Circuit Awards

 1. To receive a year end award the one horse/one exhibitor team must have shown in 2 of 4, 3 of 5, or 4 of 6, etc. shows based on total number of shows offered by RHAM.
-Owner and exhibitor must be a member in good standing with ARHA & RHAM at the time of competition for points to count toward year end circuit awards.
+Exhibitor must be a member in good standing with ARHA & RHAM at the time of competition for points to count toward year end circuit awards.
 Points will not accumulate for Year End Awards until paid membership in RHAM.
 The Midwest Regional Show qualifies as a RHAM show for year end awards as well as any points earned at this show.

 2. Points are to accumulate on a one-horse, one exhibitor format.